RenanBezerraEnes/RenanBezerraEnes/README.md

 <h3 align="center">Hi there, I'm Renan! 👋

+Hi there, I'm Renan! 👋

 I'm a Full Stack Developer with a passion for problem-solving and a love for learning new technologies.
-Currently, I'm working as a ServiceNow Developer, where I develop and maintain custom applications and integrations for clients.
-My experience with ServiceNow has allowed me to gain expertise in JavaScript, AngularJS, Bootstrap, and REST APIs.
+As a ServiceNow Developer, I design, develop, and maintain custom applications and integrations for clients.
+This role has provided me with extensive experience in JavaScript, AngularJS, Bootstrap, and REST APIs, enabling me to create efficient, user-focused solutions.

-In addition to my work as a ServiceNow Developer, I also have experience as a Frontend Developer.
-In this role, I was responsible for developing and maintaining features on their website and app to support a large number of users, ensuring fast and performative service.
-My skills in software development, coding practices, and expertise in HTML5, CSS3, JavaScript, React.Js, Next.Js, Ant Design, and Leaflet.Js helped me excel in this role.

-I'm also an app developer.
-I created an app called "Moming", which was inspired by mothers who often lose social contact after becoming moms.
-The purpose of the app is to provide a community just for them.
-I developed the entire frontend and backend of the app.
-For the frontend, I utilized HTML, CSS, JavaScript, React, and Material UI to create a visually appealing and user-friendly interface.
-For the backend, I used Node.js, Express.js, and Socket.IO to handle the server-side logic and real-time communication between users.

-Working on Moming was a challenging yet rewarding experience that allowed me to showcase my skills as a Full Stack Developer.
-It taught me the importance of creating solutions that address real-world problems and the value to deliver a high-quality product.

-Before my career in tech, I was a professional Muay Thai fighter and teacher for over 10 years.
-This experience instilled in me the values of persistence, discipline, leadership, and teamwork that have carried over to my work in technology.

-Currently, I am also working with C# and .NET.

-In my free time, I enjoy cooking and experimenting with new recipes.
-I'm always open to collaboration and new ideas, so feel free to get in touch if you have any projects or advice you'd like to discuss!
+Beyond my ServiceNow expertise, I have a strong background in full-stack development.
+I thrive on building robust and scalable applications that meet the needs of businesses and users alike.
+I've developed and maintained features for websites and apps that handle high traffic, ensuring fast and reliable performance.
+My technical stack includes HTML5, CSS3, JavaScript, React.Js, Angular, Next.Js for frontend development and Node.js, Express.js, Socket.IO, C#, and .NET for backend development.

+One of my most rewarding projects was the development of Moming, an app designed to foster a supportive community for mothers.
+I led both the frontend and backend development, using React and Material UI to create a user-friendly interface and Node.js with Express.js for server-side logic.
+This experience sharpened my ability to address real-world challenges through technology and deliver impactful, high-quality solutions.

+Currently, I am further expanding my expertise in C# and .NET, solidifying my skills in building enterprise-grade applications.
+In my free time, I dedicate myself to side projects—most recently, I’ve been working on a delivery app, honing my ability to tackle diverse challenges in software development.

+You can also find me on GitHub at https://github.com/RenanBezerraEnes.
 You can also find me on LinkedIn at https://www.linkedin.com/in/renanbezerra/</h3>
 <img align="right" alt="Coding" src="https://c.tenor.com/flflC6GFzO8AAAAM/sultan-alrefaei-programmer.gif">